 Accept praises with a smile and contemplate the criticism, but never treat it as a measure to evaluate yourself.

 Do great work.
 Give as much as you can to your passion.

 Above all, listen to yourself first.
 The whole world comes second.

 When you keep working hard, good things happen.

-Soon, you might even reach the place you once wanted to be at.
+Soon, you might even reach the place where you once wanted to be.
 You’ll have the happiness you once craved for.
 You’ll become what you once wanted to become.
 You’ll be powerful.

 That’s when you gain some responsibilities and need to be prepared to help others.